 Jean-Claude Wolff considered Franco Donatoni as "a Latin serialist

-who also made me know the thought of John Cage".
+who also made him know about the thinking of John Cage".

 In 1969, he met and studied with Jean-Pierre Guezec.

-He was fascinated by his attitude, "mix of extreme kindness and absolute
+He was fascinated by his attitude, "a mix of extreme kindness and absolute

 1969 to 1974, he studied composition at the CNSMP, with